mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 HTTP/1.1 also introduced [chunked transfer encoding](http://wikipedia.org/wiki/Chunked_transfer_encoding).
 It allows breaking response into smaller chunks and send them to the client immediately, without finishing HTTP request.

-Unfortunately, there are lots of incompatible proxies that attempt to cache whole response before sending it further, so client won't receive anything until proxy decided that HTTP request was complete.
+Unfortunately, there are incompatible proxies that attempt to cache whole response before sending it further, so client won't receive anything until proxy decided that HTTP request was complete.
 While it is sort of OK for "normal" Web - client will still get response from the server, but it breaks whole idea of using chunked transfer encoding for any kind of real-time purposes.

-On September 2006, Opera Software implemented experimental [Server-Sent Events](http://en.wikipedia.org/wiki/Server-sent_events) feature for its browser.
+In September 2006, Opera Software implemented experimental [Server-Sent Events](http://en.wikipedia.org/wiki/Server-sent_events) feature for its browser.
 While SSE behavior is very similar to chunked transfer encoding, protocol is different and has better client-side API.

 SSE was approved by WHATWG on April 23, 2009 and supported by almost all modern desktop browsers (except of Internet Explorer).
 You can see compatibility [chart here](http://caniuse.com/#feat=eventsource).

 There are other techniques as well, like [forever-iframe](http://cometdaily.com/2007/11/05/the-forever-frame-technique/) which is only way to do cross-domain push for Internet Explorer versions less than 8, [HTMLFile](http://cometdaily.com/2007/10/25/http-streaming-and-internet-explorer/), etc.

-As a whole, all these HTTP-based fallbacks go under [Comet](http://en.wikipedia.org/wiki/Comet_(programming)) name.
+As a whole, all these HTTP-based fallbacks go under [Comet](http://en.wikipedia.org/wiki/Comet_(programming) name.

 Lets see pros and cons of these approaches: